Aspirational district programme should be extended to block and city levels: PM | Education

 - India

-Aspirational districts should be 'inspirational districts' of India, and the Aspirational District Programme should be extended to block and city levels, Prime Minister Narendra Modi said on Thursday.
+Aspirational districts should be 'inspirational districts' of India, and the Aspirational District Programme should be extended to block and city levels, Prime Minister Narendra Modi has said.

-''Lauding the success of the Aspirational Districts Programme, the Prime Minister said the government should strive to make these the 'inspirational districts' of India and extend the programme to the block and city levels,'' an official statement said quoting Modi.
+''Lauding the success of the Aspirational Districts Programme, the prime minister said the government should strive to make these the 'inspirational districts' of India and extend the program to the block and city levels,'' an official statement quoted Modi as saying on Thursday.

-The prime minister was chairing the three-day national conference of chief secretaries, which is currently underway at Dharamshala, Himachal Pradesh.
+The prime minister was chairing a three-day national conference of chief secretaries, underway at Dharamshala, Himachal Pradesh.
 The conference began on June 15.

 The statement said the prime minister stressed that India's best, young officers should be posted to the aspirational districts to bring about noticeable changes through their creative thinking and fresh ideas.